IBM/itaa-docs/docs/enterprise/Artifact-Details-ITAA.md

 Issues document anything along the way that is identified as needing further tracking.
 Issues may get promoted to Risks.
 Each Issue has a set of attributes:

 - **Name** - This is a text name which should provide an indication of what the risk is about
-- **Issue Description** - This is text that should provide the details of the Risk.
+- **Issue Description** - This is text that should provide the details of the issue.
 - **BU / Department / Competency** - Which group owns the issue?
 - **Raised by** - Who raised the issue?
 - **Owner** - Who is responsible for the issue?
 Enter as a name or email address of the responsible party for tracking the issue.